 - ¼ cup red onion, finely chopped

-- 1 small jalapeno, deseeded & ffinely chopped
+- 1 medium jalapeno, deseeded & finely chopped

 - ⅛ tsp cayenne pepper (omit if you don't want it spicy)

-- Fresh corn: Bring a large pot of water to a boil on the stove and add your corn cobs once it begins to boil.
-Cook for 1½ – 2 minutes, then remove the corn and let it cool completely.
-Once cooled, cut the kernels off the cob and add them to your salsa.
+- If using fresh corn: Bring a large pot of water to a boil on the stove and add your corn cobs once it begins to boil.
+Cook for 1½ – 2 minutes then remove the corn and let it cool completely.
+Once cooled, cut the kernels off the cob and set them aside.

-- Frozen corn: Thaw the corn at room temperature and drain as much excess liquid as possible before addig it to your salsa.
+- If using frozen corn: Allow the corn to thaw at room temperature then drain as much excess liquid as possible from the kernels.
+Set it aside.

 - Next add your black beans, corn kernels, tomatoes, red onion, avocado, jalapeno, cilantro and lime juice to a large bowl and stir.
 Add your salt, cayenne and black pepper to taste and stir again.
 Taste and adjust your seasonings accordingly.